 1. National visa application form.
 Each applicant, or their representative, must complete and sign a visa application form, filling in each of its sections.
 If the applicant is a minor, one of their parents or a duly accredited representative must sign the application.

 2. Photograph.
 A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.

 3. Valid, unexpired passport.
 Original and a photocopy of the page or pages of the passport that contain biometric data.
 The passport must have a minimum validity period of 1 year and contain two blank pages.
 Passports issued more than 10 years ago will not be accepted.

-4. Residence permit.
-Original and a copy of the permit issued by the Delegation or Sub-delegation of the Government in the province in which the internship will be carried out.
+4. Authorization for residence and internship.
+Original and a copy of the resolution of authorization issued by the Delegation or Sub-delegation of the Government in the province in which the internship will be carried out.